-What follows are examples of tools and equipment it’s smart to rent as needed rather than buying them only to curse the cost later.
+What follows are examples of tools and equipment you should rent as needed, rather than buying them only to curse the cost later.

 1. Recreational vehicle

-Unless you’re enamored with camping, buying an RV is probably a bad idea.
+Unless you love camping, buying an RV is probably a bad idea.

-In “7 Big Purchases You Should Never Make,” we point out several reasons:
+In “7 Big Purchases You Should Never Make,” we point out several reasons not to buy:

 - They can be expensive to buy.
 Low-end vehicles cost as little as $6,000, but those are pretty basic.
-Larger vehicles can go for upwards of half a million dollars.
+Larger vehicles can go for upward of half a million dollars or more.

 - They cost a lot later on, too.
 Gas, maintenance, insurance — it adds up.
-And if you’re towing a trailer, be sure to factor wear and tear on the family vehicle into your calculations.
+And if you’re towing a trailer, factor wear and tear on the family vehicle into your calculations.

 - They can be hard to store.
 Parking your RV on a public street or even in your own driveway might be against the rules where you live.
 If so, you’ll have to rent a place to keep it all year, every year.
 One analysis shows monthly rates for RV storage ranging from as little as $40 to as much as $500 per month.

 Until you’re sure you’ll travel enough to make it worthwhile, keep renting.
-You can get an RV from a rentals dealer or from an individual owner through peer-to-peer services like RVshare.
+You can get an RV from a rentals dealer or from an individual owner through peer-to-peer services like RV Share Renter.